KabsMuuka/bus-ticketing-system/README.md

 - Password hashing using passport js.

-- Has a profile page, which will display all information about the signed in user.
+- Has a profile page, which will display all information about the signed in user .

 - List of cities for users to choose from (starting city & destination city).